RaphaelFelten/MaterializeModal/README.md

 ## Helper
 ##### Submit form by pressing the Enter key
-Adding the class 'modal-submit-form' to an element triggers its click event when pressing the Enter key
+Adding the class 'modal-submit-form' to an element triggers its click event when pressing the Enter key.

 ## Complete example
 Here's a more complete example: